canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

   CanJS publishes to [npm](https://www.npmjs.com/) a [can package](https://www.npmjs.com/package/can).
 It contains:

-  - `./can.js` - The main export, imports every CanJS sub project and exports it as a ES named export.
+  - `./can.js` - The main export, imports every CanJS subproject and exports it as a ES named export.
 For example, `can.js` looks like this:

     ```js